mm9hassan/Whatsapp/README.md

-# Whatsapp chat
+# Whatsapp chat analysis and Export textfile to csv

-# Export whats chat

 #select options  Android  or iPhone